My grandfather, Charles Henry Mills (Charlie), was born on 19 July 1880 He was the

 By the turn of the nineteenth century, the Mills family (probably driven by Charlie’s

-mother, Rose) had climbed a rung or two of the social ladder.
-They had moved to 51
+mother, Rose) had climbed a rung or two of the social ladder and had had moved to

 There had been some signs that part of the Mills persona was the ability to instruct: